 Thomas Cole in the Catskills

 The picturesque Catskill Mountain region north of New York City entices travelers with its tranquil forests, epic views and a 19th-century haven for artists of the Hudson River School.
 English-born American painter Thomas Cole founded this art movement that celebrates the natural beauty of the American landscape.
-Join Backroads for our Hudson Valley Bike Tour where we immerse ourselves in this inspiring and romantic setting, reminiscent of one of the most beloved periods of American art.
+The Hudson Valley is where we can immerse ourselves in this inspiring and romantic setting, reminiscent of one of the most beloved periods of American art.